fommil/fpmortals/manuscript/introduction.md

 ## Pure Functional Programming

-Functional Programming is writing programs with *pure functions*.
+Functional Programming is the act of writing programs with *pure functions*.
 Pure functions have three properties:

 -   **Total**: return a value for every possible input
 -   **Deterministic**: return the same value for the same input